arjunmakesthings/itp-blog/content/intro-to-physical-computing/midterm-log.md

 ```

-since i'm new to cpp, i'll follow what [[people/mimi yin|mimi yin]] makes students do in [[intro-to-computational-media]] — hard-code values, then begin to abstract.
+since i'm new to cpp, i'll follow what [[people/mimi|mimi]] makes students do in [[intro-to-computational-media]] — hard-code values, then begin to abstract.

 what follows can be thought of as github commits.